To: Leaders and citizens of the world

 Since philosophical conclusions often start with the premise that there is no God, they aren’t trustworthy for considering any spiritual empowerment in solving problems.
 And that’s not a rabid Christian speaking.
 That’s Norman Mailer.

 It is, after all, near to impossible for a philosopher to explore how we are here without entertaining some notion of what the prior force might have been.
 Cosmic speculation is asphyxiated if existence came into being ex nihilo [out of nothing].
-In Sartre’s case–worse.
-Existence came into being without a clue to suggest whether we are here for good purpose, or there is no reason whatsoever for us.

 That’s Francis Bacon.